How Top Charities Attract Donors

 The 400 most successful fundraising groups in America increased donations by nearly 11 percent last year.

 - Total Private Support to the Philanthropy 400

-Among the 10 new grants posted today: $3-million from the Lilly Endowment to Children’s Museum of Indianapolis for an exhibition on science and space exploration.
+Among the 10 new grants posted today: $75,000 from the Hearst Foundations to George Mark Children’s House for a hospice for children and young adults.
 Search The Chronicle's database of more than 38,000 grants.

 Philanthropy TodayView more >>

 In Our New Issue

 Mitchell Kapor and his wife, Freada Kapor Klein, seek to provide money, expertise, and connections to groups seeking to revitalize Oakland, Calif.